-- A. Touch the region to set the vertical scale with the universal knob or virtual keypad - B. ▲ to increase the vertical scale and ▼ to decrease - C. Check to coarsely adjust the vertical scale and uncheck to enable fine adjustment - D. Touch the region to set the offset with the universal knob or virtual keypad - E. \blacktriangle to increase the offset and \blacktriangledown to decrease - F. Set the offset to zero - G. Copy the setting of the current channel to another channel - H. Quickly apply the current channel as the source of a specified operation (Trigger, FFT, Simple Measure, Cursor, Search, DVM, and Counter) - I. Disable the channel - J. Hide the trace
+- A. Touch the region to set the vertical scale with the universal knob or virtual keypad - B. ▲ to increase the vertical scale and ▼ to decrease - C. Check to coarsely adjust the vertical scale and uncheck to enable fine adjustment - Touch the region to set the offset with the universal knob or virtual keypad - E. ▲ to increase the offset and ▼ to decrease - F. Set the offset to zero - G. Copy the setting of the current channel to another channel - H. Quickly apply the current channel as the source of a specified operation (Trigger, FFT, Simple Measure, Cursor, Search, DVM, and Counter) - I. Disable the channel - J. Hide the trace measurement accuracy in the vertical direction.
+The oscilloscope automatically switches to fine mode when the vertical scale is controlled by touch gestures.

 The vertical scale can be adjusted in coarse or fine mode.
-Fine mode can reach the full-scale display as close as possible, which gets the best measurement accuracy in the vertical direction.
-The oscilloscope automatically switches to fine mode when the vertical scale is controlled by touch gestures.
+Fine mode can reach the full-scale display as close as possible, which gets the best